gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 ### AppVeyor

-Again, the integration between `Cake` and `AppVeyor` shines in this area as `Cake` will automatically publish the test results for you (I wondered for a while why I had duplicate test results and then I RTFM).
+Again, the integration between `Cake` and `AppVeyor` shines in this area as `Cake` will automatically publish the test results for you (I wondered why I had duplicate test results until I [RTFM][rtfm]).

 `AppVeyor` displays all the tests but you must hover to see the framework used: